The consensus algorithm#

 Not giving rewards in case of missing revelations is not new as it is adapted from Emmy*.
 The second condition is new.
 We say that a delegate is present during a cycle if the attesting power (that is, the number of validator slots at the corresponding level) of all the attestations included by the delegate during the cycle represents at least MINIMAL_PARTICIPATION_RATIO of the delegate’s expected number of validator slots for the current cycle (which is BLOCKS_PER_CYCLE * CONSENSUS_COMMITTEE_SIZE * active_stake / total_active_stake).

-Regarding the concrete values for rewards, we first fix the total reward per level, call it total_rewards, to 80 / blocks_per_minute tez.
-Assuming blocks_per_minute = 4, total_rewards is 20 tez.
+Regarding the concrete values for rewards, before Adaptive Issuance, we first fix the total reward per level, call it total_rewards, to 80 / blocks_per_minute tez.
+Assuming blocks_per_minute = 6, total_rewards is 13.33 tez.
+With Adaptive Issuance, this value changes dynamically over time but for the sake of example, we will assume that the reward value stays the same as above.
 We define:

 • BAKING_REWARD_FIXED_PORTION := baking_reward_ratio * total_rewards